 EU tech policy is not anti-American, says Margrethe Vestager

-Comments come after US warned Brussels tone around its flagship new tech policy sent negative message
+Comments come after US warned Brussels that the tone around its flagship new tech policy sent negative message

-Margrethe Vestagerd said draft legislation, which will now be debated by the European parliament, focuses on the ‘market effects’ of Big Tech’s dominance over smaller rivals.
+Margrethe Vestager said draft legislation focuses on the “market effects” of Big Tech’s dominance over smaller rivals.
 Photograph: John Thys/EPA

 Margrethe Vestager, the EU’s head of digital and competition policy, has rejected the idea that its forthcoming Digital Markets Act (DMA) will only target American tech companies.